Emi7i/Detection-and-Classification-of-Malicious-Android-Applications/README.md

 # Detection-and-Classification-of-Malicious-Android-Applications

-A machine learning project for detecting and classifying malicious Android applications using a combination of static and dynamic analysis features.
+This is a machine learning project for detecting and classifying malicious Android applications using a combination of static and dynamic analysis features.

 ## DISCLAMER: This is a Work In Progress!

-I intend to refine the documentation, code and and perhaps improve some model parameters.
+I intend to refine the documentation and code, and possibly improve some model parameters.
-After this, I would like to expand the dataset to capture call sequences, and use RNN/LSTM models.
+After this, I would like to expand the dataset to capture call sequences and use RNN/LSTM models.

 ## Project Overview